okta/okta.github.io/_source/_code/javascript/okta_angular_sign-in_widget.md

 ### Connect the Routes

-Finally, you need to add each of our new routes to `src/app/app.module.ts`:
+Add each of our new routes to `src/app/app.module.ts`:

 ```typescript
 const appRoutes: Routes = [